 The Plan also maintains a Liquidity Account held by the Trustee RBC Investor & Treasury Services.
 The Liquidity Account is separate from the OMERS-Invested Ryerson TMU Fund and is not managed by OMERS.
-The Liquidity Account has been established to receive contributions, disburse benefit payments, and transfer assets between the Liquidity Account and the OMERS-Invested Ryerson TMU Fund.
+The Liquidity Account has been established to receive contributions, disburse benefit payments, and transfer assets between the Liquidity Account and the OMERS-Invested Ryerson-TMU Fund.
 Investments of the Liquidity Account are managed with a short-term time horizon.
 An appointed delegate of the Committee is responsible for overseeing the Liquidity Account and ensuring sufficient liquidity is maintained to meet the financial obligations of the Plan as they come due.
-The Committee's delegate is also responsible for communicating the Plan's liquidity requirements to OMERS with reasonable advance notice.
-Contributions to the Liquidity Account which are in excess of the required disbursements may be transferred to OMERS.
+The Committee's delegate is also responsible for communicating the Plan's liquidity Account which are in excess of the required disbursements may be transferred to OMERS.
 OMERS may also periodically be instructed to transfer assets to the Liquidity Account when disbursements required for benefit payments exceed the available balance of the Liquidity Account.